 Using CBT To Treat Health Anxiety: Tip 4 – Recognize How Your Thoughts Influence Your Views

 People who experience health anxiety often view their symptoms as dangerous, which results in jumping to the worst possible conclusion or misjudging the likelihood of a certain disease.

 Likewise, we always look for the reasons behind something.
 CBT helps people cope with their health anxiety by pointing out how intrusive thoughts affect how your body feels.
 It provides you with the “why” you are seeking without blaming it on a specific condition.

 Using CBT To Treat Health Anxiety: Tip 5 – Increase Your Tolerance of Uncertainty

 Anxiety comes from the fear of the unknown.
 This uncertainty can cause people to constantly check their symptoms.
 With CBT, you can modify your behavior slowly by becoming comfortable with the uncertainty.
 Instead of constantly seeking reassurance from others, try not to seek out their opinions.

 Instead of checking yourself every day, try every other day, and then every three days, and so on.
 Then, note how you feel on the days you do both of these things.

 No matter how long health anxiety has affected your life, you can overcome it.
 Working with a CBT counselor can help you recognize your brain’s influence on your behavior and challenge your thoughts.
 Over the years, I’ve seen CBT help many individuals learn brain science based tools to not only manage health anxiety, but also to change the relationship one has with their body.
 If you’re ready to begin your journey of not letting illness related anxiety control your life anymore, please feel free to reach out to me.
-To read more about this highly effective anxiety treatment for health anxiety using Cognitive Behavior Therapy and Online CBT please click HERE.
+Click to read more about how this anxiety treatment works.